Information-Theoretic Approaches to Differential Privacy: Information-Theoretic Bounds on Differential Privacy

 \section{Information-Theoretic Bounds on Differential Privacy}

-In this part, we review three selective publications who present upper bounds on the performance of differentially private mechanisms using different metrics.
+In this section, we review four selective publications \cite{MMP+10,CF12,BK11,AA11} that present upper bounds on the performance of differentially private mechanisms using different metrics.
 We begin with the two-party differential privacy in the distributed setting in the upcoming part.